AzrafCH/Feedit/README.md

 # Feedit
 Educational Project in which i build a Reddit Clone.

--- display nested attributes, create container view in profile page

--- add validations for user signup/login, editing and creating subfeeds

--- build partials/layouts for page to source from user home page

--- build comments with nested routing to posts
+plan of attack -- Users

+Display nested params for settings

+provide validation messages

+Create authentication through email for omniauth

+Create Omniauth

+-- Subfeds

+create validation messages

+-- Posts

+fix validation error for collection select

+add subfed link to post div

+create validation messages for post

--- build upvote feature
+-- Comments

--- build omniauth for google/facebook

--- build a way to save title and only edit summary in posts
+create validations for comments

+only allow creation of one instance for comments upon submittal

+only allow creation of one instance for comments per post